ZhongjieYu/TransMatch/README.md

 Please cite our paper if it is helpful to your work:

 ```
-@inproceedings{TransMatchCVPR2020,
+@inproceedings{yu2020transmatch,
-  title={TransMatch: A Transfer Learning Scheme for Semi-Supervised Few-Shot Learning},
+  title={TransMatch: A Transfer-Learning Scheme for Semi-Supervised Few-Shot Learning},
-  author = {Zhongjie Yu and Lin Chen and Zhongwei Cheng and Jiebo Luo},
+  author={Yu, Zhongjie and Chen, Lin and Cheng, Zhongwei and Luo, Jiebo},
-  booktitle={IEEE/CVF International Conference on Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  pages={12856--12864},
   year={2020}
 }
 ```